Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: The model

 We are not aware of any estimates in the literature for the Rashba coupling strength induced by a dielectric substrate.
-Therefore, we make our own crude estimate of the effective electric field in Appendix~\ref{app:substrate}, which gives $\mathcal{E}_z\sim{0.1}\:\mbox{V/\AA}$ for a WX$_2$ monolayer lying on a glass-like substrate with a dielectric constant $\sim{4}$ and the empty half-space above.
+Therefore, we make our own crude estimate of the effective electric field in Appendix~\ref{app:substrate}, which gives $\mathcal{E}_z\sim{0.1}\:\mbox{V/\AA}$ for a WX$_2$ monolayer lying on a glass-like substrate with a dielectric constant $\sim{4}$ and vacuum above.

 Finally, we note that in addition to Rashba effect in a perpendicular electric field, the spin can be flipped by the Zeeman effect if an in-plane magnetic field $\vec{B}_\|$ is applied.
 This effect is taken into account straightforwardly by adding $g_\mathrm{c,v}\mu_B\vec{B}_\|\cdot\boldsymbol{\sigma}/2$ to the diagonal matrix elements in Eq.~(\ref{Htauk=}), where $\mu_B\approx{58}\:\mu\mbox{eV/T}$ is the Bohr magneton and $g_\mathrm{c,v}\approx-2$ is the in-plane gyromagnetic ratio for electrons in the conduction and valence band.